Last week my husband came home from Costco with huge boxes of:

 Here’s what I mean.

 Journal-write about what makes you you.
 Go for it!
 Write about what you love, and what you don’t care about.
 Write about what gets you really excited and what leaves you bored.
-Then go inside and ask yourself questions like how do I talk to myself?
+Ask yourself questions like how do I talk to myself?
 Do I have my own back?
 What happens inside if my feelings get hurt?
 What happens inside when I’m angry?
 When I’m bored?
 When I’m grieving?

 What makes you distinct from your sister?
 Your coworkers?
 Your husband?